 Notch Signaling pathway:

 The Notch signaling pathway plays an important role in embryogenesis, cellular homeostasis-, differentiation and apoptosis (10-12).
-(12, 13)The Notch pathway includes at least four Notch receptors (Notch 1-4) and five Notch ligands (Delta-like 1,3 and 4 and Jagged 1 and 2 (14).
+While Notch mediates a number of biological processes through the “canonical “Notch signaling pathway, it also mediates a ligand- or transcription independent function known as the “non-canonical” pathway (12, 13).
+The canonical Notch pathway includes at least four Notch receptors (Notch 1-4) and five Notch ligands (Delta-like 1,3 and 4 and Jagged 1 and 2 (14).
 When Notch ligand binds to a Notch receptor, Notch will be cleaved through a series of proteolytic cleavages by multiple enzymes leading to release of the active Notch fragment and activation of Notch target genes(15).
 Notch target genes include Akt, mTOR (mammalian target of rapamycin , NF-κB, c-Myc and VEGF (vascular endothelial growth factor) and cyclin D1 (16, 17).
 Activation of the Notch pathway can have tumor suppressor function in HCC but may play on oncogenic role in colon and pancreatic cancers (14).
 Notch signaling has been found to play a pivotal role in CSC.
 Overexpression of Notch-1 and -2 was observed in pancreatic CSC and was associated with increased expression of CSC surface markers such as CD44 and EpCAM (15, 17-19).
 This observation suggests that Notch signaling may be involved in pancreatic CSC self-renewal but will need further confirmation.

 WNT/β-Catenin Pathway